betawave/mixcloud-track-graph-crawler/README.md

 mixcloud-track-graph-crawler
 ============================

-little ruby crawler which craws through mixcloud trying to build a which-track-has-been-mixed-with-which-other-Tracks Graph
+ruby crawler which crawls through mixcloud trying to build a which-track-has-been-mixed-with-which-other-Tracks Graph

+This is a project I do mainly for myself, to get familiar with basic semantic web-technologie and the mixcloud-api.